Code-Institute-Submissions/The-Atmintis-Game/README.md

 Colour and font were taken into account in order to make the interface eye catching for children, but also incorporated best practices in terms of accessibility, in order to cater for users of all learning abilities.
 ### Images
 I designed all the images myself using a free image website: https://www.shutterstock.com/, I then copied and designed these on a word doc, converting to PNG files.
 I would in future source this out or take a design course.
-Ther images had to be friendly and fun.
+The images had to be friendly and fun.
 ### Sound
 I downloaded my sounds from: https://www.zapsplat.com/.
 I selected the sound for children, helping the game to be fun adnd happy
 - - - -